Limit of Visits to Machu Picchu: Hours, Shifts, and More

 When does it start?

-- The regular season in Machu Picchu will be before and after the high season.
+- The regular season at Machu Picchu will take place before and after the high season.

-- That is, the regular season will begin on November 3 and end on June 18.
+- That is, the regular season will start on November 3rd and end on June 18th.

 Which tickets can be reserved?

-- The tickets that can be reserved during the regular season of Machu Picchu are:
+- The tickets that can be reserved during the regular season at Machu Picchu are:

-- These tickets can be reserved well in advance.
-Below, we detail the earliest reservation times.
+- These tickets must be reserved in advance.
+Below are the estimated timeframes:

-- Machu Picchu + Mountain (Route 1A), reservations must be made 1 or 2 months in advance.
+- Machu Picchu Mountain Route (1A) should be reserved 2 to 3 weeks in advance.

-- Machu Picchu Classic Designed (Route 2A), reservations must be made 3 or 4 months in advance.
+- Classic Designed Route (2A) should be reserved 3 months in advance.

-- Machu Picchu Classic Lower Terrace (Route 2B), reservations must be made 3 or 4 months in advance.
+- Classic Lower Terrace Route (2B) should be reserved 3 months in advance.

 What is the daily availability?